Jebrayam/systemsbiology/Variability_Simulations/README.md

 - **Intrinsic Variability**: This variability source comes from the stochasticity inside the cell as a result of the randomness in the reactions that take place and the instant of time when occur.

 - **Extrinsic Variability**: Represents all the fenotipic differences among a cell population as parameter distribution.
-So, that each cell has a unique set of parameters which are use to simulate its expression.
+So, that each cell has a unique set of parameters which are used to simulate its expression.